Bally's (BALY)

 Competitors operating in the casino-entertainment sector include Caesars Entertainment (NASDAQ:CZR), MGM Resorts (NYSE:MGM), and Wynn Resorts (NASDAQ:WYNN).

-A company’s long-term performance is an indicator of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Luckily, Bally’s sales grew at an incredible 36.4% compounded annual growth rate over the last five years.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Luckily, Bally’s sales grew at an incredible 45.5% compounded annual growth rate over the last five years.
 Its growth beat the average consumer discretionary company and shows its offerings resonate with customers.

-Looking ahead, sell-side analysts expect revenue to grow 8.2% over the next 12 months.
-While this projection suggests its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 13.3% over the next 12 months, an improvement versus the last two years.
+This projection is above average for the sector and suggests its newer products and services will fuel better top-line performance.

 6. Operating Margin

-Bally’s operating margin has been trending up over the last 12 months, but it still averaged negative 11% over the last two years.
+Bally’s operating margin has risen over the last 12 months, but it still averaged negative 11.5% over the last two years.
 This is due to its large expense base and inefficient cost structure.

 7. Earnings Per Share